 At Wellington Management, we consider environmental, social, and corporate governance (ESG) criteria as one set of factors among many that should be weighed appropriately to inform investment decision-making.

-We view ESG analysis and integration as both return enhancing and risk mitigating.
+We view ESG analysis and integration as having the potential for both return enhancement and risk mitigation.
 To help our portfolio managers and investment teams better assess risks and opportunities in client portfolios, we have integrated the analysis of ESG factors into our investment and risk-management processes firmwide.

 Our Approach